karmab/kcli/doc/index.md

 To guess it, kcli checks the template name.
 So for example, your centos image must contain the term "centos" in the file name, otherwise the default user "root" will be used.

+Using parameters, you can tweak this vm or use profiles.

 ## Cloudinit stuff

 If cloudinit is enabled (it is by default), a custom iso is generated on the fly for your vm (using mkisofs) and uploaded to your kvm instance (using the libvirt API, not using ssh commands).